ali-hiader/world-pump/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed under the MIT License

 ## 🆘 Support